vitaly-t/custom-string-formatter/README.md

 * [Self-Reference](#self-reference)
 * [Safety Checks](#safety-checks)

-Platform for implementing flexible string-value formatting, sharing unified formatting syntax for any type of output.
+Platform for implementing flexible string-value formatting, based on unified formatting syntax, and for any type of output.

 ```ts
 import {createFormatter, IFormattingConfig} from 'custom-string-formatter';